 Pay-per-click (PPC) ads are a great way to enhance your SEO efforts by increasing your site’s visibility.
 Since you have already searched for the keywords and search terms that are most relevant to your brand and niche, these will be simple to set up and you can see immediate results.

-To boost the conversion rate further, localize your ads for different markets whether you’re targeting internationally or locally.
+To boost the conversion rate further to get found easily on the web, localize your ads for different markets whether you’re targeting internationally or locally.

 Beyond geographically targeting your PPC ads with city and region names, make sure that you are using the correct nomenclature for that particular part of the country.
-If your ads include images or videos, purchase the rights to imagery that was taken by photographers in that region.
+If your ads include images or videos, purchase the rights to the imagery by photographers in that region.
+You can use Google’s local search to find region-based photographers.
 Consumers are more likely to connect with and trust a brand that relates to them on a personal level.

 - Target your PPC ads geographically.